Adrian Larsen Sanchez, PsyD

 Individual Psychotherapy & Assessment with Children, Adolescents and Adults

-As a part of my practice, I also offer collaborative/therapeutic psychological assessment (testing).
+As a part of my practice, I offer collaborative/therapeutic psychological assessment (testing).
 In collaborative/therapeutic assessment, patients are engaged to develop questions about themselves to be addressed through the assessment.
 Validated psychological tests are used to help illuminate underlying factors contributing to distressing symptoms and behaviors, including emotional, personality, or cognitive strengths and vulnerabilities.
 The outcome of such assessment is an relatable and personalized written document, i.e. a letter or formal report including recommendations, and therapeutic session to review results.
 For children, developmentally appropriate metaphors may be used to help engage them in the process and understand the assessment results more fully.